 You see, the Discovery is a car to be used, this is a practical car, it’s not car which you would polish every weekend.
 It has a bit softer suspension than the Range Rover Sport, it has a split tailgate, a more practical interior with bigger headroom + it can be also equipped with additional 3rd row seats.
 And of course there is absolutely no doubt that the Discovery is a very capable vehicle off the road, so finding a similar car which would tick all the boxes is not very easy.

-If you ask me then I can tell you this and finally end the intro: So as in life, even in this case the truth is somewhere in the middle.
-Although I have to add that it’s leaning a little more to the unreliability and to the shit engineering side.
+If you ask me then I can tell you this and finally end the intro: As in life, even in this case the truth is somewhere in the middle.
+Although I have to add that it’s leaning a little more to the unreliability and to the shit engineering side, lol.

-On the other side in the older Discovery 3 models is simply too much plastic everywhere you look, and the overall build quality is also not always the best (things like the creaking inner door handles can definitely fulfill your life every time you are closing the door).
+On the other side, in the older Discovery 3 models there is simply too much cheap plastic everywhere you look, and the overall build quality is also not the best (things like the creaking inner door handles can definitely fulfill your life every time you are closing the door).
 This would not be a huge problem since this is not a luxury oriented Range Rover, but still its not very nice to have various creaks and rattles.
-Although at least most of the plastic buttons and surfaces are not worn even in high mileage examples.
+Although at least – most of the plastic buttons and surfaces are not worn even in high mileage examples.